POWER TRAINING BASICS AND TERMINOLOGY

 Establishing an FTP:

-o According to the ‘Racing and Training with Power’ by Coggan and Allen, a 20 minute all out time trial will help us determine your Threshold Power.
-Take the average watts from the 20 minute test, and multiply by 95%.
+- According to the ‘Racing and Training with Power’ by Coggan and Allen, a 20 minute all-out time trial will help us determine your Threshold Power.
+Take the average watts from the 20-minute test, and multiply by 95%.
 For example, if your average watts for 20 minutes is 300 watts; taking 95% of that would give you an FTP of 285 watts.
 Note: The average watts for the 20 minute TT is NOT your FTP, but 95% of that number is.

-o A third option would for establishing an FTP would be to ride 2×20 minutes (or 2×8 miles) efforts with a short recovery of about two to three minutes.
+- A third option would for establishing FTP is to ride 2×20 minutes (or 2×8 miles) efforts with a short recovery of about two to three minutes.
 The average wattage over the entire period, including recovery, would be your FTP.

 Which method is best?

-o The 20 minute test seems a bit short, as someone with a high pain tolerance and low endurance may find they have a skewed FTP (artificially inflated too high).
+- The 20-minute test seems a bit short, as someone with high pain tolerance and low endurance may find they have a skewed FTP (artificially inflated too high).

-o A 40k time trial would be the optimal way to establish FTP based on real world conditions.
+- A 40k time trial would be the optimal way to establish FTP based on real-world conditions.
 The downside would be how often could you actually find an organized 40K?
-In addition doing this test solo often would be mentally draining.
+In addition, doing this test solo often would be mentally draining.